seldonian-framework/Tutorials/_tutorials/fair_loans_tutorial.md

 </p>

 <p>
-Let us re-run the same experiment above with this new constraint.
+Let us rerun the same experiment above with this new constraint.
 First, we need to create a new spec file, where the only difference is the constraint definition.
 This will build a new parse tree from the new constraint.
 Replace the line in <code>createSpec.py</code> above:
 {% highlight python %}
 # Define behavioral constraints
 constraint_strs = ['min((PR | [M])/(PR | [F]),(PR | [F])/(PR | [M])) >= 0.9']